 Laci Jordan (BA 2011, digitial media) has been making headlines in the graphic design world recently.
 Jordan worked her way up from a designer at Creative Campus to a graphic designer at Creative Artists Agency in Los Angeles.
 All along, Jordan has done freelance design work and had her own company, So Laci Like, where she specializes in branding, digital illustrations, web and art direction.
 Her portfolio is www.lacijordan.com and she says, “you can find me creating fresh artwork at www.solacilike.com.”

-April Livingston (MFA 2011, sculpture) cast three new works commissioned for the Mobile Medical Museum in Mobile, Ala.
+April Livingston (MFA 2011, sculpture) won a “Nappie” as Best Local Sculptor by the Mobile Lagniappe in 2021.
+She cast three new works commissioned for the Mobile Medical Museum in Mobile, Ala., in 2019.
 Motherwork is installed in the Mobile Medical Museum’s Robert Thrower Medicinal Garden, along with Livingston’s portrait busts of the Poarch Creek midwife and herbalist Bessie McGhee and Dr. James A. Franklin, Sr., one of Mobile’s earliest African American physicians.
 Livingston also cast the new bust of Cudjoe Lewis for the Union Missionary Baptist Church in Mobile.

 Sarah Cusimano Miles (MFA 2010) is included in a major exhibition at Brown University, “Dead Animals, or the curious occurrence of taxidermy in contemporary art.”
 Her art website is here.